Public or Private Lenders for Abroad Education Loan?

 Parameter 4: Education loan Insurance

 Education Loan Insurance ensures that if a student dies or is gravely injured and is unable to repay the debt, the responsibility of repayment does not fall on the family.
-As per the RBI guidelines, it is not compulsory for loan applicants to opt for loan insurance and this practice is followed by the nationalized banks.
+As per the RBI guidelines, loan applicants don't need to opt for loan insurance and this practice is followed by the nationalized banks.
 Private lenders, on the other hand, insist their loan applicants take insurance without fail.

 Should you opt for education loan insurance while applying for an education loan from a public bank? it is to be noted that public banks charge about 0.5% - 1% of your loan amount as a one-time premium.
 Private lenders charge nearly 1%-2% of your loan amount as premium charges.